The Devil in the Dust

 A few paces before the djinni stood a boy, ten or twelve years old and dressed much as Elisande was dressed, only that his burnous was torn and soaked a vivid red.
 He stood transfixed, staring and sobbing; and what he stared at was not the djinni, but what had been his right arm.
 It hung loose and dreadful from his shoulder, bare white bones barely joined now, stripped of skin and muscle.

-Both girls stood briefly still, as still as the djinni, as still as the boy.
+Both girls were briefly still, as still as the djinni, as still as the boy.
 Elisande it was who moved first, who pulled free of Julianne's hold and ran forward, past Blaise's gesture of denial.
-She reached the boy and took his other arm, and turned him; and beckoned imperiously to the sergeant, shouted, "Take him, quickly!
+She reached the boy and took his other arm, and turned him; and beckoned imperiously to the sergeant, shouting "Take him, quickly!
 Back to the fires, look after him..."

 Blessedly, Blaise asked no questions.
 This he could deal with.
 He hurried to take the boy from Elisande's grasp, picked him up and handed him to one of his men, with quick instructions.
-That man ran off down the road, the fainting boy slack in his arms; and as they passed Julianne she stirred, shook the numbness of shock from her head and walked slowly on to join Elisande and the sergeant.
+That man ran off down the road, the fainting boy slack in his arms.
+As they passed Julianne she stirred, shook the numbness of shock from her head and walked slowly on to join Elisande and the sergeant.